grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 - If **Use Time Filter** is enabled, the panel only shows rows where the time column falls within the dashboard time range.
 Widen the dashboard time range or ensure the sheet has a column the plugin detects as time (date/datetime format) and that its values are inside the selected range.
 - Check that the sheet has data in the specified range and that the first row is the header row.

+### Null or empty values for cells with formula errors

+**Cause:** A cell in a number-formatted column contains a formula that returns an error (for example, `#DIV/0!`, `#N/A`, or `#REF!`) or has not yet computed a value.
+The plugin returns a null (empty) value for that cell.

+**Solution:**

+- Open the spreadsheet and fix the formula in the affected cell so it returns a valid number.
+- If the error is expected, either remove the cell's contents or exclude that row from the query **Range** so the null value doesn't affect your panel.

+{{< admonition type="note" >}}
+In plugin versions before 2.6.0, a formula error in a numeric column could cause the whole query to fail.
+From 2.6.0 onward, only the affected cell is null and the rest of the query still returns.
+{{< /admonition >}}

 ### "input data must be a wide series" or `[sse.readDataError]`

 **Cause:** The query range returns data in a format that Grafana cannot interpret as a wide series.
 This typically happens when the range is invalid, points to an empty area, or the sheet layout does not match what the panel or expression expects.